-- A fortress is a structure on map that displays a defense factor and may contain friendly units inside. - If at least 2 enemy units besiege a fortress (= present in the region outside it), a die is rolled.
-On a modified result equal or lower to the fortress defense factor, the latter surrenders (and units sheltered inside are eliminated). - Fortress may be assaulted: this is treated like a normal battle, but the units inside (and the fortress garrison) benefit from strong defensive bonus.
+- A fortress is a structure on map that displays a defense factor and may contain a variable number of friendly units inside. - If enemy units with enough life points are present outside of the fortress, a siege may take place, in which case a siege die is rolled.
+On a modified result equal or lower to the fortress defense factor, the latter surrenders (and units sheltered inside are eliminated).